General

 The discretionary clauses

-For 2023, the Italian Dublin Unit, replying to a FOIA request submitted by ASGI, stated that ‘the discretionary clause (Article 17) was applied 5 times’.
+For 2024, the Italian Dublin Unit, replying to a FOIA request submitted by ASGI, stated that ‘the discretionary clause (Article 17(1)) was never applied, neither in the outgoing procedure nor in the incoming procedure.

-In 2021 and 2022, many Civil Courts – including that of Rome – suspended decisions related to the principle of non refoulement pending the CJEU preliminary rulings on questions raised by some courts regarding Article 17 (1) of the Dublin Regulation.
-The Civil Courts of Rome and Florence asked the CJEU to clarify if Courts are entitled to order the application of the sovereignty clause in cases where the non-refoulement principle could be violated because the applicant could be repatriated to his or her country of origin, considered unsafe.
+In 2021 and 2022, many Civil Courts – including that of Rome – suspended decisions related to the principle of non-refoulement pending the CJEU preliminary rulings on questions raised by some courts regarding Article 17 (1) of the Dublin Regulation.
+The Civil Courts of Rome and Florence had asked the CJEU to clarify if Courts are entitled to order the application of the sovereignty clause in cases where the non-refoulement principle could be violated because the applicant could be ultimately repatriated to their country of origin, considered unsafe.
 In both cases, the applicants were Afghan citizens who appealed against transfers to, respectively, Germany and Sweden, where their asylum application had already been rejected.
-They claimed that the execution of their transfer would expose them to irreparable damage because of the consequent repatriation to Afghanistan.[14]
+They claimed that the execution of their transfer would expose them to irreparable damage because of the consequent repatriation to Afghanistan.[13]

 The CJEU published its judgement on 30 November 2023[14] and, recalling the principle of mutual trust, affirmed that the difference in the assessment by the requesting Member State, on the one hand, and the Member State responsible, on the other, regarding the existence of the conditions for protection, is not, in principle, relevant for the purposes of reviewing the validity of the transfer decision.
 Therefore, the Court observed that the Dublin III Regulation objectives ‘preclude the court examining the transfer decision from carrying out a substantive assessment of the risk of refoulement in the event of return’.[15]